 15

-It’s hard to imagine that the culturally rich city of Birmingham started off as an iron mine which gradually grew into a large industrial center.
-This leafy green city still has ties to its industrial past with many manufacturing units setting up shop here.
-However, industry is only a small part of this vibrant city which also has a multitude of universities and colleges.
+It’s hard to imagine that the culturally rich city of Birmingham started as an iron mine that gradually grew into a large industrial center.
+This leafy green city still has ties to its industrial past, with many manufacturing units setting up shop here.
+However, the industry is only a small part of this vibrant city with many universities and colleges.
 A large student population means that the city has a pulsating nightlife, with many restaurants and bars.

-A great place to hike is the Red Mountain Park which was once a mining site.
-Just a little over 30km from Birmingham is Alabama’s largest state park, Oak Mountain State Park that covers a whopping 9,940 acres.
+A great place to hike is Red Mountain Park, which was once a mining site.
+Just a little over 30km from Birmingham is Alabama’s largest state park, Oak Mountain State Park, which covers 9,940 acres.
 It’s a great place to visit for nature enthusiasts.
-Other places of interest in Birmingham are the Vulcan State Park, Birmingham Zoo, the Railroad Park and the Birmingham Museum of Art.
+Other places of interest in Birmingham are the Vulcan State Park, Birmingham Zoo, the Railroad Park, and the Birmingham Museum of Art.

 14

-In-between Woodville and Grant in Kennamer Cove, you’ll find the spectacular Cathedral Caverns State Park.
+Sandwiched by Woodville and Grant in Kennamer Cove, you’ll find the spectacular Cathedral Caverns State Park.
 Formed over hundreds of years, this karst cave has a stalagmite forest that covers about 3 acres.
 The tallest of these columns is aptly named Goliath.
 Said to be one of the largest stalagmites in the world, it rises to a height of 14 meters and has a girth of 74 meters.
 Another interesting feature of the cave is its huge entrance.
-The opening is 39m wide and 7.6m tall, making it one of the widest commercial cave entrances in the world.
+The opening is 39 meters wide and 7.6 meters tall, making it one of the widest commercial cave entrances in the world.

 Cheaha State Park